zaqthefreshman/notes/wiki/technology/2_personal_cloud.md

 ## Notes
 ### Storage
 * Media
-	- Currently I have a 2TB 4Core box I'm using for media and application storage.
-I wanna separate the application storage.
-	- Need considerably more space for media 2TB filled in a day; 8TB seems like a good place to start.
-System would need to be expandable
+	- 48T 29T raid6 Powervault md1200
 * Application
+	- Backup to the above
-	- ECS / NGINX / CONSUL
+	- ECS / ALB / CONSUL
+		- experimenting: swarm, kubernetes
-	- RDS
+	- RDS (aurora)

 ### Services / APIs
 * Authentication
 	* Key if the technology is ever going to work for more users
+	* Should just bite the bullet and build what I need or use Auth0
 * Location (whereis.zaquesion.io)
 	- Display my current location
 	- Generate temp links to expose location